-If you are interested in taking part in this study, we will first ask you to complete a questionnaire (either online, over the phone or in paper format, which will take no more than 5 minutes) to determine whether the study is suitable for you.
+If you are interested in taking part in this study, we will first ask you to complete a questionnaire (either online, over the phone or in paper format, which will take up to 15 minutes) to determine whether the study is suitable for you.
 The questionnaire will ask about your sleep as well as your physical and mental health.

 Please see the letter you received from your doctor to find out how you can access, complete and return the questionnaire.
-Alternatively, if you have not yet received a letter from your doctor please contact the study team (details below) to find out how you can complete the questionnaire.
+Alternatively, if you have not yet received a letter from your doctor please contact the study team (details at the end) to find out how you can complete the questionnaire.